Chapter 11: Diagramming Verbals

 2. Wow!
 Riding my bike is really fun.

-3. Twenty minutes of jumping rope is good for your heart.
+3. Jumping rope for twenty minutes is good for your heart.

 4. My favorite game is throwing frisbees to my dog.